alexharri/beygla/README.md

 Most Icelandic names (81%), especially common ones, are present on [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/).
 Beygla is guaranteed to produce a correct result for those names.

 This does not mean that Beygla produces an incorrect result for the other 19% of names.
 Beygla finds patterns in name endings based on the data on [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/) and applies those patterns to any input name.
-This means that beygla will produce a correct result for most names, even if the name is not in the dataset on [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/).
+This means that beygla will produce a correct result for most names, even if the name is not in the dataset from [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/).

 I tried randomly sampling 20 names from the list of legal Icelandic names not present in [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/):